hazimtimimi/tb_profiles/README.md

 ## Components and data source

 This is an app built using [Shiny](https://shiny.rstudio.com/).
-It uses data published by the World Health Organization's [Globsl Tuberculosis Programme](https://www.who.int/tb/data).
+It uses data published by the World Health Organization's [Global Tuberculosis Programme](https://www.who.int/tb/data).

 The app pulls data directly from the global TB database.
 Unfortunately there is no standard api with which to interogate the database, so I built a script and some queries to return JSON files specifically for this app.